KatherineMichel/creating-a-self-hosted-church-website/coding-approaches/jekyll-approach.md

 Though GitHub could looking intimidating at first, it can actually be simple to use.
 It is expected that the majority of the website will remain largely unchanged.
 Changes made by non-developers will be isolated.
 For example, a part of the website that would be updated often would be the blog.
 Updating the blog is not any more difficult than creating a word document, writing some text and saving it.

-Here are the steps for a person who is an account owner or organization member:
+Here are the steps for a person who is an account owner or organization member to make a new blog post in Jekyll:

-In GitHub, navigate to the website repo and double click the name
+In GitHub, navigate to the website repo and double click the name to open the repo
 ![](images/self-hosted-church-website-jekyll.png)

-For a non-root gh-pages repo (does not end in github.io) choose the gh-pages branch
+For a non-root gh-pages repo (does not end in github.io) choose the gh-pages branch (the account website root will be in its own repo, with a name ending in github.io and will be the master branch)
 ![](images/gh-pages.png)

 Click on the _posts folder to open it
 ![](images/posts.png)

-Click on the "post-template.markdown" file to open it
+Click on the "yyyy-mm-dd-post-template.markdown" file to open it
 ![](images/blog-posts.png)

-Select all, copy the contents of the post template (Control-C), then click "Cancel"; Alternatively, click "Raw", select all, (Control-C), then back button
+Select all, copy the contents of the post template (control-c, or command-c on a Mac), then click "Cancel" to navigate out of the file without making any change; Alternatively, click "Raw", select all, (control-c, or command-c on a Mac), then back button
 ![](images/copy-post-template.png)

 Click the "Create new file" button in the upper right